-This feature allows the Remote Authentication Dial-In User Service (RADIUS) server to assign a client to a virtual LAN (VLAN) identified by its VLAN name.
-In releases before Cisco IOS Software release 12.3(2)JA, the RADIUS server identified the VLAN by ID.
+This feature allows the RADIUS server to assign a client to a VLAN identified by its VLAN name.
+In releases before 12.3(2)JA, the RADIUS server identified the VLAN by ID.
 This feature is important for deployments where VLAN IDs are not used consistently throughout the network.